These are the highest paying oil rig jobs (with salaries) in 2026

 What is the average oil rig starting salary?

-The starting pay for oil rig workers is surprisingly competitive, especially for those with technical skills or relevant certifications.
+The starting pay for jobs on oil rigs is surprisingly competitive, especially for those with technical skills or relevant certifications.
 For newcomers, roles like Welding Engineer or QA/QC Inspector are excellent starting points, offering a solid salary and plenty of room for career growth.

 Over time, Welding Engineers can move into senior technical roles, including Maintenance Supervisors or Engineering Managers, which come with higher responsibilities and pay scales.